Addiction Treatment Programs

 Withdrawal symptoms themselves are consistent between the two drugs as well as other opioids and include:

 Although both methadone and Suboxone are opioids that may cause abuse, addiction and dependence, the risk is different depending on the drug.
-As a Schedule II controlled substance, methadone carries a higher risk of abuse and addiction than Suboxone, a Schedule III controlled substance.
+As a Schedule II controlled substance, methadone carries a higher risk of misuse and addiction than Suboxone, a Schedule III controlled substance.

 Suboxone is less risky than methadone because it is a partial opioid agonist compared to methadone, which is a full opioid agonist.
 This means that Suboxone is only partially activating opioid receptors while methadone fully activates them.
-Another factor is that Suboxone contains the opioid reversal agent naloxone to deter abuse by injection, while methadone does not contain a reversal agent.
+Another factor is that Suboxone contains the opioid reversal agent naloxone to deter misuse by injection, while methadone does not contain a reversal agent.

 You should not take methadone and Suboxone at the same time.
 Not only can taking these two opioids increase your risk of an opioid overdose, but the naloxone component of Suboxone may throw you into methadone withdrawal.

 If you take methadone and are considering switching to Suboxone, the Suboxone manufacturer instead recommends switching to a different buprenorphine product that does not contain naloxone.
 This is because Suboxone and methadone have not been tested together, and withdrawal is a possible side effect of the naloxone.

 There are often signs when someone begins to struggle with methadone or Suboxone.
 These indications are similar to those of other opioid addiction signs and include:

 Methadone is a full opiate agonist, and it produces greater feelings of euphoria than Suboxone and has a higher risk of addiction.
 Since the potential for misuse is so high, doses must be carefully monitored by a physician to ensure a person isn’t taking too much or too little.